Skip to contents

 #> <chr> <date> <chr> <chr> <dbl> <date> <dbl> <ord>

 These data are highly summarized from the raw data file available online.
-Cell counts (as number of cells per 0.1mL) for selected taxa are summed for each station by quarters (i.e., Jan/Feb/Mar, Apr/May/Jun, etc.).
+Cell counts (as number of cells per 0.1mL) for selected taxa are shown by date and quarter (i.e., Jan/Feb/Mar, Apr/May/Jun, etc.) for each station.
 The quarter is indicated in the yrqrt column specified by the starting date of each quarter (e.g., 1975-07-01 is the quarter Jul/Aug/Sep for 1975).
 These data are primarily used to support analyses in the water quality dashboard: https://shiny.tbep.org/wq-dash/

 Retrieving additional water quality data